hydrogen-music/documentation/README.md

 With the exception of xml2pot and po2xml, these tools are all very easy to install on Linux, being a part of the core toolchains for KDE, Gnome, Debian, etc.  However, these tools are not as easy to set up on non-Linux platforms.
-Furthermore, it is undesireable to add these to the list of build dependencies for Hydrogen.
+Furthermore, it is undesirable to add these to the list of build dependencies for Hydrogen.

 The po2xml and xml2pot tools are part of the 'poxml' package.
 This is